 Identification on verso (handwritten): F.D.
 Millet Studio working on ceiling.

-Identification on accompanying note (typewritten): Francis D. Millet (1846-1912).
+Identification on slip of paper taped to verso (typewritten): Francis D. Millet (1846-1912).
 Millet in business suit is shown here in his studio.
 He is the best known of the American painters who studied in Antwerp and his greatest contribution to American painting was his organization of the murals for the Columbian Exposition in Chicago in 1893.

 Outer edge of photograph has framing damage.